spaxxomatic/picc1101/README.md

 ### Install AX.25 and KISS software
   - `sudo apt-get install ax25-apps ax25-node ax25-tools libax25`

-### Create your AX.25 interfaces configuration
-In `/etc/ax25/axports` you have to add a line with:
-  - `<interface name> <callsign and suffix> <speed> <paclen> <window size> <comment>`
-  - *interface name* is any name you will refer this interface to later
-  - *callsign and suffix* is your callsign and a suffix from 0 to 15.
-Ex: `F4EXB-14` and is the interface hardware address for AX.25 just like the MAC address is the hardware address for Ethrnet.
-  - *speed* is the speed in Baud.
-This has not been found really effective.
-The speed will be determined by the settings of the CC1101 itself and the TCP/IP flow will adapt to the actual speed.
-  - *paclen* this is the MTU of the network interface (ax0).
-Effectively this sets the limit on the size of each individual KISS frame although several frames can be concatenated.
-The value 224 along with a fixed radio block size (-P parameter) of 252 has been found satisfactory in most conditions.
-  - *window size* is a number from 1 to 7 and is the maximum number of packets before an acknowledgement is required.
-This doesn't really work with KISS.
-KISS determines how many packets can be combined together in concatenated KISS frames that are sent as a single block.
-On the other end of the transmission the ACK can only be returned after the whole block has been received.
-  - *comment* is any descriptive comment

-Example:
- <pre><code>
- # /etc/ax25/axports
- #
- # The format of this file is:
- #
- # name callsign speed paclen window description
- #
- radio0  F4EXB-14           9600  224     1       Hamnet CC1101
- radio1  F4EXB-15           9600  224     1       Hamnet CC1101
- #1      OH2BNS-1           1200  255     2       144.675 MHz (1200  bps)
- #2      OH2BNS-9          38400  255     7       TNOS/Linux  (38400 bps)
 </code></pre>

 ### Create a virtual serial link